jhamPac/shortnr/README.md

 Url shortner in Go

-This project was guided by this video on the tubes: https://www.youtube.com/watch?v=JQDHz72OA3c&list=PLkQkbY7JNJuC99VDJcpQdww-4aT3QhdJv&index=21
+I got a few ideas and tips from this video on the tubes: https://www.youtube.com/watch?v=JQDHz72OA3c&list=PLkQkbY7JNJuC99VDJcpQdww-4aT3QhdJv&index=21